 The state’s recent history of workers’ compensation claims can make it a more or less desirable location to write, thus driving premium costs.
 Relatedly, the economic makeup of the state matters: Is the state economy centered around industries with a low risk of injury, like professional services, hospitality or tech?
 Or are logging and trucking major employers state-wide?

-Get Workers’ Compensation Insurance for Your Small Business
+- Michigan: Workers’ Compensation Insurance in Michigan, Explained for Busy Small Business Owners